Skip to content

 Long-running agent tasks save checkpoints at each significant step.
 If the agent fails or the process is interrupted, it can resume from the last checkpoint rather than starting over.
 This is essential for tasks that take minutes or hours and involve external API calls that cannot be cheaply repeated.

-What Agents Are Good At Now
+What Are Agents Good At Now?

 The sweet spot for production agents in 2026 is tasks that are: well-defined but variable (the same general process but different specifics each time), multi-step but not unbounded (five to twenty steps, not hundreds), tolerant of occasional errors (the cost of a mistake is manageable), and repetitive enough to justify the engineering investment.

-Examples: customer onboarding workflows, code review and deployment pipelines, research and summarization tasks, data pipeline monitoring and remediation, and scheduling and coordination tasks.
+Examples include customer onboarding workflows, code review and deployment pipelines, research and summarization tasks, data pipeline monitoring and remediation, and scheduling and coordination tasks.

-What Agents Are Still Bad At
+What Are Agents Still Bad At?

-Agents still struggle with: truly novel problems that require creative leaps, tasks requiring deep domain expertise the model lacks, situations where the cost of any error is catastrophic, open-ended exploration without clear success criteria, and tasks requiring real-time physical world interaction.
+Agents still struggle with truly novel problems that require creative leaps, tasks requiring deep domain expertise the model lacks, situations where the cost of any error is catastrophic, open-ended exploration without clear success criteria, and tasks requiring real-time physical world interaction.

 The shift from demo to production was not about making agents smarter — it was about making them more constrained, more validated, and more honest about their limitations.
 The agents that work in production are less ambitious than the demos, but they actually deliver value reliably.